waldronlab/HMP16SData/README.md

 ## colData names(7): RSID VISITNO ...
 HMP_BODY_SUBSITE SRS_SAMPLE_ID
 ```

-The two datasets are represented as `SummarizedExperiment` objects, a standard
+The two data sets are represented as `SummarizedExperiment` objects, a standard
 Bioconductor class that is amenable to subsetting and analysis.
 To maintain
-breveity, details of the `SummarizedExperiment` class are not outlined here but
+brevity, details of the `SummarizedExperiment` class are not outlined here but
 the
 *[SummarizedExperiment](http://bioconductor.org/packages/SummarizedExperiment)*
 package provides an excellent vignette.